 toy cars and trains

 push, pull, and riding toys

 continues to be important.
-Your toddler can follow along with a story and point
+Your toddler can follow along with a story and point to

-things he or she recognizes.
+he or she recognizes.

 Chat about the books you read together and the things you did that day.
 Ask